Suspect killed, 2 US Marshals, NYPD detective injured in Bronx shootout

-The gunfire erupted on Ely Avenue at around 5:30 a.m. this morning.

-Marshals appear to have been executing a warrant for a suspect at the time of the shooting.
+The gunfire erupted on Ely Avenue at around 5:30 a.m.
+Friday as Marshals were executing a warrant for a suspect wanted in connection with the wounding of a Massachusetts State Trooper.

+The marshals had information that the suspect, Andre Sterling, 35, was inside and were let in by a resident.

+Officials say that's when Sterling came out of a back room and started shooting.

-Multiple police units raced to the scene moments after the shooting started.
+Multiple police units raced to the scene moments after the gunfire started.

 Right now in The Bronx #breaking #abc7ny pic.twitter.com/PGVLz5Pf5U— Derick Waller (@wallerABC7) December 4, 2020